tcarland/spark-hive-tools/README.md

 ##### ParquetValidate

- Iterates on a Parquet Table's Partitions and reports on missing columns (usually as a result of schema evolution).
+ Iterates on a Parquet Table's Partitions and reports on any missing columns, usually a result of schema evolution feature in Parquet.

 ##### DBValidate